infonomic/next-payload-monorepo/README.md

 ## Storybook

-To start work on the uikit, change into the packages/uikit diretory and run storybook
+To start work on the uikit, change into the packages/uikit directory and run storybook

 `cd packages/uikit`